Skip to Main Content

 How can I look at the zines?

-Faculty, staff, students, and the public are welcome to come view zines in the University Archives reading room, located on the second floor of Belk Library, open Monday-Friday, 8 a.m. to 5 p.m.
-If you'd like to make a special appointment to look at zines, feel free to schedule something.
+Faculty, staff, students, and the public are welcome to come view zines in the University Archives reading room, located on the second floor of Belk Library.
+The reading room is open during the hours of 8-5, M-F, but we are often out and about around campus, and it is best to make an appointment: feel free to schedule something.

 I'm interested in incorporating zines into a course I'm teaching.
 How do I go about doing that?